JayStecki/OpenStreetMapAPIdoc/docs/general_informations/reliably_identifying_users.md

 1. User ID ```uid``` for users who have previously made anonymous changes will not be visible.

-!!! info "OpenStreetMap Foundation Board recommendation"
+!!! note "OpenStreetMap Foundation Board recommendation"
     In this accordance, **anonymous edits are no longer allowed**.